Learn more about

 Because every case is unique, whether an accused person used strong-arm tactics or not is a matter that may be disputed between the prosecution and defense.

-Why You Should Consider Speaking with an Experienced Arizona Criminal Defense Attorney
+Speaking with an Experienced Arizona Criminal Defense Attorney

 The immediate concern for those accused of a robbery charge that involves alleged strong-arm techniques in the state of Arizona is typically jail time.
 However, the consequences of a felony are far-reaching.
 Courts impose fines, probation, and other requirements in addition to jail time.
 No longer will a convicted felon be able to own a firearm.
 No longer will a person be able to vote (at least while in jail and possibly after release from jail).
 Because so many legal rights are on the line, anyone facing felony charges can benefit from the guidance of an Arizona criminal defense attorney.